IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States that permit discrimination against men or fail "to exercise due diligence to prevent, punish, investigate or redress the harm" caused by discrimination against men, may be in breach of the Covenant.[^116]

 States are also required to "take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination" against men.
 If there are conditions that impair men's enjoyment of their rights, States should act to correct those conditions.
 This may mean that, for a limited time, in specific matters, men may receive preferential treatment to correct for discrimination in fact.[^117]

+#### Equality

+Equality is a fundamental principle of human rights.
+The *International Covenant on Civil and Political Rights* requires States to ensure men and women have equal enjoyment of their rights (Article 3), and that men are equal before the law and have equal protection of the law (Article 26).

+ICCPR Article 3 requires states to ensure men enjoy their rights in their totality and on and equal basis with women.[^86] States are required to "take all necessary steps"[^87] to ensure men enjoy all Covenant rights, and to "take account of the factors which impede"[^88] men's equal enjoyment of their rights.

+Article 26 of ICCPR requires states to ensure men are equal before the law, and have equal protection of the law.
+States are required "to make such changes to domestic laws and practices as are necessary to ensure their conformity with the Covenant."[^89] requires equality before courts and tribunals. requires equal participation in public life.

+### Representation in decision making
+States must ensure that men are represented in decision making.
+This is not limited to having men present, but must ensure that men's needs and human rights are considered so that men benefit from the decisions that are made.

+> To promote equal participation of men and women in development planning, decision-making and in the **benefits** of development and all programmes related to the realization of economic, social and cultural rights.[^90]
+>
+> The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.[^91]

+### Remedy
+States have an obligation to provide remedy to men and boys whose rights have been violated.

+> - To make available and accessible appropriate remedies, such as compensation, reparation, restitution, rehabilitation, guarantees of non-repetition, declarations, public apologies, educational programmes and prevention programmes.
+> - To establish appropriate venues for redress such as courts and tribunals or administrative mechanisms that are accessible to all on the basis of equality, including the poorest and most disadvantaged and marginalized  men and women;[^92]

+> National policies and strategies should provide for the establishment of effective mechanisms and institutions where they do not exist, including administrative authorities, ombudsmen and other national human rights institutions, courts and tribunals.
+These institutions should **investigate and address alleged violations relating to article 3** and provide remedies for such violations.
+States parties, for their part, should ensure that such remedies are effectively implemented.[^93]

+> National legislation, strategies, policies and plans should provide for mechanisms and institutions that effectively address the individual and structural nature of the harm caused by discrimination in the field of economic, social and cultural rights. ...
+These institutions should also be empowered to provide effective remedies, such as compensation, reparation, restitution, rehabilitation, guarantees of non-repetition and public apologies, and State parties should ensure that these measures are effectively implemented Domestic legal guarantees of equality and non-discrimination should be interpreted by these institutions in ways which facilitate and promote the full protection of economic, social and cultural rights.[^94]

+> Among the measures which might be considered appropriate, in addition to legislation, is the provision of judicial remedies with respect to rights which may, in accordance with the national legal system, be considered justiciable.
+The Committee notes, for example, that the enjoyment of the rights recognized, without discrimination, will often be appropriately promoted, in part, through the provision of judicial or other effective remedies.
+Indeed, those States parties which are also parties to the International Covenant on Civil and Political Rights are already obligated (by virtue of articles 2 (paras.
+1 and 3), 3 and 26) of that Covenant to ensure that any person whose rights or freedoms (including the right to equality and non-discrimination) recognized in that Covenant are violated, “shall have an effective remedy” (art.
+2 (3) (a)).
+In addition, there are a number of other provisions in the International Covenant on Economic, Social and Cultural Rights, including articles 3, 7 (a) (i), 8, 10 (3), 13 (2) (a), (3) and (4) and 15 (3) which would seem to be capable of immediate application by judicial and other organs in many national legal systems.
+Any suggestion that the provisions indicated are inherently non-self-executing would seem to be difficult to sustain.[^95]
+#### remedy
+> Article 2, paragraph 3, requires that in addition to effective protection of Covenant rights States Parties must ensure that individuals also have accessible and effective remedies to vindicate those rights\...
+> Administrative mechanisms are particularly required to give effect to the general obligation to investigate allegations of violations promptly, thoroughly and effectively through independent and impartial bodies.
+National human rights institutions, endowed with appropriate powers, can contribute to this end.
+A failure by a State Party to investigate allegations of violations could in and of itself give rise to a separate breach of the Covenant.
+Cessation of an ongoing violation is an essential element of the right to an effective remedy.[^96]

+### Address violence
+> Article 10, paragraph 1, of the Covenant requires that States parties recognize that the widest possible protection and assistance should be accorded to the family, and that marriage must be entered into with the free consent of the intending spouses.
+Implementing article 3, in relation to article 10, requires States parties, inter alia, **to provide victims of domestic violence, who are primarily female, with access to safe housing, remedies and redress for physical, mental and emotional damage**; to ensure that men and women have an equal right to choose if, whom and when to marry - in particular, the legal age of marriage for men and women should be the same, and **boys and girls should be protected equally from practices that promote child marriage**, marriage by proxy, or coercion; and to ensure that women have equal rights to marital property and inheritance upon their husband’s death.  **Gender-based violence is a form of discrimination that inhibits the ability to enjoy rights and freedoms, including economic, social and cultural rights, on a basis of equality**.
+States parties **must take appropriate measures to eliminate violence against men and women** and act with **due diligence** to prevent, investigate, mediate, punish and redress acts of violence against them by private actors.[^97]

+### No Retrogression
+> The adoption and undertaking of any retrogressive measures that affect the equal right of men and women to the enjoyment of the all the rights set forth in the Covenant constitutes a violation of article 3.[^98]

+> Moreover, any deliberately retrogressive measures in that regard would require the most careful consideration and would need to be fully justified by reference to the totality of the rights provided for in the Covenant and in the context of the full use of the maximum available resources.[^99]

 [^1]: ICESCR General Comment 16 - para.
 17